rizwansoaib/whatsapp-monitor/README.md

   2. Install Chrome Extension

-  3. Open WhatsApp Web and run extension same as Desktop
+  3. Open WhatsApp Web in Desktop mode and run extension same as Desktop

   ### **Q2: Android extension how i will get notification?**
    #### **Ans: Use Notification Key and Subscribe any devices you will get Notification**